Timeshare Freedom Group Review

 Website Review— Truths and Lies

 From what we can tell, this website is secure.
 They get right to the point by placing their contact form and phone number up first on the home page.
 Scroll down to find “As Seen on TV” logos of the places where they’ve most likely placed paid ads.
+We are monitoring their website for updates in 2022 and they seem to be a little slack.
+We will continue to check up on their site in 2023.

 Be Free of Your Timeshare